bigcommerce/dev-docs/docs/api-docs/building-storefronts/abandoned-carts.md

 <div class="HubBlock-content">

 > ### Note
-> You can locate your channel ID by going to **Channel Manager > Storefronts** in the control panel, clicking on **...** next to your headless storefront, and selecting **Advanced settings** from the dropdown or by querying the [Channels API](https://developer.bigcommerce.com/api-reference/store-management/channels/channels/listchannels).
+> You can locate your channel ID by going to **Channel Manager > Storefronts** in the control panel, clicking on **...** next to your headless storefront, and selecting **Advanced settings** from the dropdown, or by querying the [Channels API](https://developer.bigcommerce.com/api-reference/store-management/channels/channels/listchannels).

 </div>
 </div>
 </div>

-To create a site route, send a `POST` request to the [Create a Site Route](https://developer.bigcommerce.com/api-reference/store-management/sites/site-routes/post-site-route) endpoint.
+To create a `recover_abandoned_cart` site route, send a `POST` request to the [Create a Site Route](https://developer.bigcommerce.com/api-reference/store-management/sites/site-routes/post-site-route) endpoint.

 ```http